 When you think of supply chains or logistics, like most people, you may tend to think of a “forward logistics” or “traditional logistics” system.
 This system pertains to the flow of goods ranging from raw materials to finished products delivered to the consumer.
 The interim stops along this chain are manufacturer, retailer, and finally, the end-user.

-However, returns are a major component of order fulfillment.
-Reverse logistics alone cost US retailers USD 246 billion!
+However, returns logistics or reverse supply chain are a major component of order fulfillment.
+Reverse logistics in supply chain management alone cost US retailers USD 246 billion!
 Indeed, some larger retailers like Target outsource this process and let returns move into a new supply chain of their own because managing reverse logistics can be daunting and expensive.

 What is Reverse Logistics?